evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ## Performance

-The Jaguar I-Pace EV400 has a maximum power of 294KW (400hp).
-The total torque is 696nm.
+The Jaguar I-Pace EV400 has a maximum power of 294 KW (400 hp/394 bhp).
+The total torque is 696 nm (514 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,8 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging